 Keswick Alhambra Cinema

 A visit to the cinema is always a fun half-term treat.
-The recently renovated Keswick Alhambra Cinema will be showing a choice of films in the half term including No Time to Die, Ron's Gone Wrong, Shang-Chi and the Legend of the Ten Rings and the Addams Family 2.
+The recently renovated Keswick Alhambra Cinema will be showing a choice of films in the half term including Paw Patrol: The Mighty Movie, The Creator, The Great Escaper, Killers of the Flower Moon and Barbieso there should be something to suit all tastes.

 Head to the park - we have a choice of outdoor play areas around Keswick.
-Fitz Park, close to the town centre, has a fantastic children's playground, outdoor gym, a multi use games area and BMX track as well as a large open recreational area.
-At the other end of town, close to the lake, Hope Park has crazy golf, putting, a pitch and putt course and remote controlled boats.
+Fitz Park, close to the town centre, has a fantastic children's playground, outdoor gym, a multi-use games area, and BMX track as well as a large open recreational area.
 Whinlatter Forest Park, just outside Keswick, has a wonderful adventure playground laid out as a trail through the forest where children can explore the natural environment.

-Nearby at Mirehouse Historic House the grounds are home to four woodland adventure playgrounds and a heather path maze in the Bee Garden.
+Nearby at Mirehouse Gardens the grounds are home to four woodland adventure playgrounds and a heather path maze in the Bee Garden.

-Go for a family walk - take a look at our Family Walks page where you'll find a selection of routes from buggy friendly walks for young families to more challenging routes for those with older children.
-The multi-user railway trail between Keswick and Threlkeld allows families of all ages to get out together as you can use the path on foot, bike, scooter, buggy and wheelchair.
+Go for a family walk - take a look at our Family Walks page where you'll find a selection of routes from buggy-friendly walks for young families to more challenging routes for those with older children.
+The Keswick and Threlkeld Railway Path allows families of all ages to get out together as you can use the path on foot, bike, scooter, buggy, and wheelchair.

 The Rheged Centre

 Head to the Rheged Centre, just a short drive from Keswick with its giant screen cinema, cafes and shops.
-Over half term there's a great selection of family films including The Addams Family 2, The Boss Baby Family Business, Room on the Broom/ Highway Rat Double Bill and Ron's Gone Wrong.
-For Harry Potter fans it's time to head back to Hogwarts for a magical treat to celebrate the 20th anniversary of Harry Potter and the Philosopher’s Stone with a special screening.
-The re-release of this film on the 29th and 30th October at Rheged includes 20 minutes of new content.
+Over half term there's a great selection of films including Taylor Swift: The Eras Tour.
+They also have all sorts of craft classes for adults and children including pumpkin carving, and a free exhibition Libby Edmonson: A Life Full Of Colour.
 Whilst you're there don't miss a browse around the shops including the toy shop where noise and fun are encouraged among Lego superheroes, puzzles and pocket-money treats.